 Volume 1, Episode 12

 Prices send signals and provide incentives for buyers and sellers in ways you possibly never thought about.
 In a market economy, price signals prevent massive shortages and ensure that consumer wants are largely satisfied.
-In this podcast, hear how price signals from gas prices influence decision-making for both a father of three and a production supervisor for an oil refinery.
+In this episode of the Economic Lowdown Podcast Series, hear how price signals from gas prices influence decision-making for both a father of three and a production supervisor for an oil refinery.
 Do you see price signals influencing decisions in your life?

 The Economic Lowdown Podcast Series